The Best Men's Hiking Boots of 2017

 These scores represent each model's performance in comparison to the other models in this review.
 Furthermore, each metric's score is a combination of a variety of factors and performance.
 For example, the score in the Traction metric is an average of each product's scores when tested on dry rock, wet rock, scree, mud, and scrambling individually.
 We also factored in our backcountry experiences in traction when wearing each pair.
 Focus on the metrics most important to your hiking preferences and environments to guide you in the search for your unique best pair.

 Comfort is king when it comes to footwear, and nowhere is this more important than crushing miles on the trails and off.
 Due to the trend of lighter hiking boots, many are comfortable out of the box.
-The HOKA ONE ONE Tor Summit Mid and Keen Targhee II Mid define initial comfort.
-The Salomon Quest 4D II and Lowa Renegade GTX Mid are comfortable for midweight boots, and unlike many other products in their midweight class, they feel great from day one.
-The following chart displays the scores of the individual products in terms of comfort.
+The HOKA ONE ONE models, the Tor Ultra Hi WP and Tor Summit Mid define initial comfort.
+The Lowa Renegade GTX Mid are comfortable for midweight boots, and unlike many other products in their midweight class, they feel great from day one.
+The following chart displays the scores of the individual products regarding comfort.

-We noted three main attributes when considering comfort:
+We noted three primary attributes when considering comfort:

 How the foot feels in the footbed